Khovanov homology and the symmetry group of a knot: Invariants from inverse limits

 \begin{proposition} The vector space $\KHT(T)$ is an invariant of the sutured tangle $T$, up to isomorphism.
 Moreover, if $T$ is braid-like then $\KHT(T)$ is naturally $\bZ$-graded. \end{proposition}

-\begin{proof} The proposition follows immediately from the definitions owing to the fact that we are working with inverse systems of finite vector spaces (namely, these inverse systems always satisfy the {\em Mittag-Leffler} condition \cite{Weibel1994}).
+\begin{proof} The proposition follows immediately from the definitions owing to the fact that the pair $\{A_i,f_i\}$ is an invariant of $T$ up to reindexing.
 However the grading in the second statement deserves a few words.

 If $T$ is a representative of a braid-like sutured tangle then the link $T(i)$, with Khovanov invariant $A_i$, inherits an orientation from the braid-like orientation on the properly embedded arcs of $T$.
 As a result, with this orientation fixed, the long exact sequence may be expressed as